espruino/Espruino/libs/swdcon/README.md

 Now press ctrl+c to clear espruino console and/or press enter few times to see some initial errors from telnet garbage

-`rtt server start 9090 0 "\377\375\042\377\373\001"` - newer OpenOCD versions can send initial string to telnet client, this switches it to raw mode automatically but adds some extra initial garbage also to espruino console as telnet client sends some stuff back, more info https://stackoverflow.com/questions/273261/force-telnet-client-into-character-mode
+`rtt server start 9090 0 "\377\375\042\377\373\001"` - newer OpenOCD versions can send initial string to telnet client, this switches it to raw mode automatically but adds some extra initial garbage also to Espruino console as telnet client sends some stuff back, more info https://stackoverflow.com/questions/273261/force-telnet-client-into-character-mode

 ## OpenOCD stop